UQ-eLIPSE/git-flow-test/README.md

-I am become git, controller of versions.
+I have become git, "controller" of versions.

 Git is a version-control system for tracking changes in computer files and coordinating work on those files among multiple people.
 It is primarily used for source-code management in software development,[8] but it can be used to keep track of changes in any set of files.
 As a distributed revision-control system, it is aimed at speed,[9] data integrity,[10] and support for distributed, non-linear workflows.[11]